 You would struggle to find a city that is more attractive to families.
-There are abundant things to do with kids of all ages in Amsterdam, many of them right on your doorstep when you stay at a YAYS aparthotel.
+There is an abundant of things to do with kids of all ages in Amsterdam, many of those things right on your doorstep when you stay at a YAYS aparthotel.
 From simple pleasures like spending a few hours meeting the animals at a city farm or learning how to build forts at an adventure playground, to more energetic pursuits like climbing, and cultural treasures like the delightful Mouse Mansion.

 We all want to create magical moments with our kids, and in Amsterdam, it feels as if there is endless potential.
 Your YAYS Neighbourhood Guide is a priceless introduction to some of the more unusual, less touristy family-friendly activities in the local area, that you can get to easily on foot, by bike, or with a short tram ride from your apartment.
 These are experiences that will leave your kids going to bed with a smile on their faces every evening, and with a wealth of happy memories to look back on.

 Kinderboerderijen are city farms and petting zoos, often located close to playgrounds, and you’ll find several of them around Amsterdam.
-They make a fun, relaxing introduction to country life, and caring for animals, for children, as well as an escape from the city bustle.
+They make up for a fun, relaxing introduction to country life, to caring for animals and children, as well as providing a lovely escape from the city bustle.
 Run by volunteers and free to enter, the farms will frequently sell homemade and delicious snacks.